 Kiul River is a tributary of Ganges.
-It originates in Giridih of Jharkhand and flows through Lakhisarai, Sheikhpura and Jamui districts of the Indian state of Bihar and joins Harohar river in the Diara region.
-Kiul originates from the Tisri Hill Range in Kharagdiha police station area of Giridih district.
-After forming the boundary of the district for a short distance it enters Jamui district through a narrow gorge near the Satpahari hill.
-It first flows in an easterly direction close to the southern base of the Girdheswari Hills.
-It turns northward at their eastern extremity and passes near the town of Jamui.
-Two miles south of Jamui it is joined by Barnar, below this point it receives the Alai, a mountain stream and near
+It originates in Giridih of Jharkhand and through Lakhisarai, Sheikhpura and Jamui districts of the Indian state of Bihar and Harohar river in the Diara region.
+Kiul originates from the Tisri Hill in Kharagdiha police station area of Giridih district.
+After forming the boundary of the for a short distance it enters Jamui district through a narrow gorge near the Satpahari hill flows in an easterly direction close to the southern base of the Girdheswari Hills in northward at their eastern extremity and passes near the town of Jamui.
+Two miles are Jamui it is joined by Barnar, below this point it receives the Alai, a mountain stream and Jamui railway station it is joined by the Anjan.
+It then flows north-east up to Lakhis.